microsoftdotnetdevelopment/Todoapp/README.md

     ◉ migrations/: Entity Framework migrations for the database.

-    ◉ models/: The C# models for database.
+    ◉ models/: The C# models for database. configuration folder

     ◉ utilities/: Some helper functions.